samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 module.exports = app;
 ```

-After that, you will loose the ability to run your server locally.
+After that, you will lose the ability to run your server locally.
 To circumvent this problem, you will need to create a new file called `development-server.js` inside the `./backend/src/` directory and add the following code to it:

 ```javascript
 const app = require('./index');